18th January 2023

 Visits to those requiring counselling.

-The members fee is very important to us to survive so please make sure your membership is up to date and continue to assist us for the years ahead.
+The members fee is very important to us to survive so please make sure your membership is up to date and continue to assist us in the years ahead.

-We have made it easy for members and interested parties to jon or pay membership fees by clicking on the Membership - Donation link below the Birdie!!
+We have made it easy for members and interested parties to join or pay membership fees by clicking on the Membership - Donation.